Beef Short Ribs with Gravy – Tender and Flavorful Recipe

 Roasting Short Ribs

 Rib meat can be very tough when it’s cooked at higher temperatures for shorter amounts of time.
-That’s why the prefered method is to smoke or roast for a slow amount of time and at lower temps.
+That’s why the preferred method is to smoke or roast for a slow amount of time and at lower temps.
 Both smoking and roasting embrace this methodology and I’m a big fan of the process, myself.

 My Crock Pot (slow cooker), however, is old.
 Like 80’s old but that’s the era that made the best slow cookers.
 They have a heavy glass lid that traps the steam in so you don’t have to add any liquid to keep the meat from drying out.
 If you’ve got one of the newer slow cookers, that requires the addition of liquid as you roast, then you need to follow those cooking instructions along with this recipe, to get the same results.